asheroto/UninstallTeams/README.md

 ## Setup

+**Note:** For a stable experience, use one of the methods listed below (#1, #2, or #3) to fetch the latest version. **Using the version directly from the GitHub repository is not advised**, as it could be under active development and not fully stable.

 ### Method 1 - PowerShell Gallery

-**Note:** please use the latest version using Install-Script or the PS1 file from Releases, the version on GitHub itself may be under development and not work properly.
+**This is the recommended method, because it always gets the public release that has been tested, it's easy to remember, and supports all parameters.**

 Open PowerShell as Administrator and type